NLnetLabs/unbound-manual/source/getting-started/configuration.rst

 Configuration
 -------------

 The configuration of Unbound can be a little tricky due to the extensive array of configurable options.
 Below we will go through a basic, recommended config, but feel free to add and experiment with options as you need them.
-Also feel free to remove lines that are commented out (using the "#"") if they are not nesecary in your setup.
+Also feel free to remove lines that are commented out (uncommenting bu removing the "#") if they are not nesecary in your setup.

 For the configuration step, we will assume that your system has a Unbound installed and it is available to the entire system (so the :command:`make install` step during installation).